Programming & Data Processing

 Linus,54,Portland

-• Chunking: Choose whether the Base64 output should be split into fixed-width lines (commonly 76 characters per line, following the MIME standard) or delivered as a single continuous string.
-Chunked output is useful when the encoded string will be embedded in email or systems that impose line-length limits.
+• Chunking: You can split the Base64 output into fixed-width lines (usually 76 characters, per the MIME standard) or get it as one continuous string.
+Chunked output is handy when the encoded string goes into email or systems with line-length limits.

-• Data URI prefix: Enable this option to prepend data:text/csv;base64, to your output.
-This turns the encoded string into a valid data URI that browsers can interpret directly.
+• Data URI prefix: Turn this on to prepend data:text/csv;base64, to your output.
+That makes the encoded string a valid data URI that browsers can interpret directly.

-Click the convert button.
-The encoded output appears immediately.
-For the example above, the Base64 output (without chunking or data URI) looks like this:
+Hit the convert button.
+The encoded output shows up immediately.
+For the example above, the Base64 output (no chunking, no data URI) looks like this:

 bmFtZSxhZ2UsY2l0eQpBZGEsMzYsTG9uZG9uCkdyYWNlLDg1LE5ldyBZb3JrCkxpbnVzLDU0LFBvcnRsYW5k

-Copy the result and use it wherever you need it.
+Copy it and use it wherever you need.

-A few details about the Base64 output are worth knowing:
+A few things worth knowing about the Base64 output:

 • Character set: The output only contains A-Z, a-z, 0-9, +, /, and =.
 No commas, no newlines, no quotes.

-• Padding: If the input byte length is not a multiple of three, the output is padded with one or two = characters at the end.
+• Padding: If the input byte length isn't a multiple of three, the output gets padded with one or two = characters at the end.

 • Deterministic: The same CSV input with the same settings always produces the same Base64 output.
-This makes it reliable for checksums and caching.
+That makes it reliable for checksums and caching.

-With the data URI option enabled, the output for our sample CSV becomes:
+With the data URI option turned on, the output for our sample CSV becomes:

 data:text/csv;base64,bmFtZSxhZ2UsY2l0eQpBZGEsMzYsTG9uZG9uCkdyYWNlLDg1LE5ldyBZb3JrCkxpbnVzLDU0LFBvcnRsYW5k

-You can place this string directly in an HTML anchor tag to create an instant download link:
+You can drop this string into an HTML anchor tag to create a download link on the spot:

 <a href="data:text/csv;base64,bmFtZSxhZ2UsY2l0eQ..." download="people.csv">Download CSV</a>